Bestmile raises $16.5 million to optimize autonomous vehicle fleets

 “We always knew it would take some time,” he said.
 “It’s not black and white.
 One day it’s not ready, and the next day it’s deployed worldwide.
 It’s going to be a step by step process.
 But it’s an industry where you are too early until you are too late.
 And if you are too late, it’s game over.”

-The funding follows a previous round of $11 million Bestmile raised in March 2018.
-The latest round was led by Blue Lagoon Capital and TransLink Capital, and included money from previous investors, including Road Ventures, Partech, Groupe ADP, Airbus Ventures, and Serena Capital.
+The funding follows an $11 million round Bestmile raised in March 2018.
+The latest round was led by Blue Lagoon Capital and TransLink Capital and included money from previous investors, including Road Ventures, Partech, Groupe ADP, Airbus Ventures, and Serena Capital.
 The company plans to use the money to expand its sales teams and continue product development.